-- The adjusted EPS metric measures performance from -30% to 40% growth compared to the average of the prior two fiscal years, with a target established at 10% growth (at which an incentive equal to 100% of the reference bonus for that metric would be earned) and a bonus factor assigned using a scale of zero to 2.5; - The return on stockholders' equity metric measures performance from 4% to 12%, with a target established at an 8% return on average stockholders' equity (at which an incentive equal to 100% of the reference bonus for that metric would be earned) and a bonus factor assigned using a scale of zero to 2.5; - The two metrics (growth in adjusted diluted EPS and return on stockholders' equity) are weighted equally; and
+- The adjusted EPS metric measures performance from -30% to 40% growth compared to the average of the prior two fiscal years, with a target established at 10% growth (at which an incentive equal to 100% of the reference bonus for that metric would be earned) and a bonus factor assigned using a scale of zero to 2.5: - The return on stockholders' equity metric measures performance from 4% to 12%, with a target established at an 8% return on average stockholders' equity (at which an incentive equal to 100% of the reference bonus for that metric would be earned) and a bonus factor assigned using a scale of zero to 2.5;

-- Each performance metric is translated into a bonus factor ranging from zero to 2.5 using the following linear scales: - The linear scale used for the earnings per share growth metric has two slopes: from -30% to 10%, the bonus factor is calculated on a linear progression from zero to one; and from 10% to 40%, the bonus factor is calculated on a linear progression from one to 2.5.
+- The two metrics (growth in adjusted diluted EPS and return on stockholders' equity) are weighted equally; and - Each performance metric is translated into a bonus factor ranging from zero to 2.5 using the following linear scales: - The linear scale used for the earnings per share growth metric has two slopes: from -30% to 10%, the bonus factor is calculated on a linear progression from zero to one; and from 10% to 40%, the bonus factor is calculated on a linear progression from one to 2.5.
 In addition, for purposes of the comparison to prior years, the performance metric used cannot be lower than -30% or higher than 40%. - The linear scale used for the return on stockholders' equity metric has two slopes: from 4% to 8%, the bonus factor is calculated on a linear progression from zero to one; and from 8% to 12%, the bonus factor is calculated on a linear progression from one to 2.5.

-In March 2014, our compensation committee selected the eligible participants under our cash incentive plan, determined the performance measures and targets and established the 2014 fiscal year as the applicable performance period.
-In February 2015, our compensation committee determined the extent to which the performance measures had been met or exceeded.
-Specifically, our adjusted EPS metric for 2014 exceeded the prior two-year average adjusted earnings per share by 21.18%, and resulted in a bonus factor of 1.56.
-The adjusted return on average shareholders' equity was 11.9% for 2014, and resulted in a bonus factor of 2.46.
-In 2014, these performance measures were weighted equally for all of the named executive officers, and resulted in a weighted bonus factor of 2.01.
-In February 2015, our compensation committee determined to pay cash incentives for 2014 by applying the weighted objective bonus factor to the reference bonus for each executive, resulting in the non-equity incentive plan compensation reported in the Summary Compensation Table set forth below.
+In March 2015, our compensation committee selected the eligible participants under our cash incentive plan, determined the performance measures and targets and established the 2015 fiscal year as the applicable performance period.
+In February 2016, our compensation committee determined the extent to which the performance measures for fiscal 2015 had been met or exceeded.
+Specifically, our adjusted EPS metric for 2015 exceeded the prior two-year average adjusted earnings per share by 19.85%, and resulted in a bonus factor of 1.49.
+The adjusted return on average shareholders' equity was 13.05% for 2015, and resulted in a bonus factor of 2.5.
+In 2015, these performance measures were weighted equally for all of the named executive officers, and resulted in a weighted bonus factor of 2.0.
+In February 2016, our compensation committee determined to pay cash incentives for 2015 by applying the weighted objective bonus factor to the reference bonus for each executive, resulting in the non-equity incentive plan compensation reported in the Summary Compensation Table set forth below.
+In addition, our compensation committee decided to award a discretionary bonus of \$50,000 to our current chief financial officer in recognition of his performance in transitioning to his new position during the latter half of the year, and which is reported below in the Summary Compensation Table under the heading "Bonus."